Residence permit

 • There are lots of benefits to getting residency in Greece.
 For example, visa-free access to all the Schengen countries, residence permits for the whole family, the right to apply for Greek citizenship, and so on.

-5 Benefits of Getting Residency in Greece
+What Are 5 Benefits of Getting Permanent Residency in Greece?

-Getting residency in Greece not only provides a foothold in Europe but also opens a world of advantages.
+Getting permanent residency in Greece not only provides a foothold in Europe but also opens a world of advantages.
 Applying for a Greek residence permit can be easily done and has much to offer:

 1. Visa-free access to all the Schengen countries